FOR IMMEDIATE RELEASE

 “This study is a follow-up to 2 previous comparative effectiveness research studies that found taking AC was associated with significant increases in BMD over a 6-month study period.
 This significantly longer study is now the third to suggest that an age-related decline in bone mass and its accompanying increased risk for fracture is not inevitable,” says principal researcher, Gilbert R. Kaats, PhD.,(3) (4)

-Study participants (172 healthy women) were recruited by contacting consumers who had purchased AC from 1 to 7 years, had completed at least one dual-energy x-ray absorptiometry (DEXA) BMD scan and/or blood chemistry test, and had not been taking bisphosphonates or other anti-resporptive or bone anabolic medications.
+Study participants (172 healthy women) were recruited by contacting consumers who had purchased AC from 1 to 7 years, had completed at least one dual-energy x-ray absorptiometry (DEXA) BMD scan and/or blood chemistry test, and had not been taking anti-resorptive drugs or bone anabolic medications.
 Participants volunteered to complete complimentary BMD tests and allow the use of their redacted data.

 In response to concerns that long-term use of calcium supplements may have adverse cardiovascular effects,(5) a 45-measurement blood chemistry panel was used to evaluate and compare baseline-ending changes in lipids and other blood chemistries between AC consumers and non-AC users.
 No adverse effects or safety concerns were found.